chr1st0scli/RainLisp/RainLisp/Grammar/Lexical Grammar.md

 ## Strings
 ### Unescaped String Literals
-An unescaped string literal starts and ends with a `"` and encloses none or more of any characters except a carriage return, a line feed, a tab or a backslash character.
+An unescaped string literal starts and ends with a `"` and encloses none or more of any characters except a carriage return, a line feed or a backslash character.
+Therefore, multiline string literals are not allowed.
 ```
-"[^"\r\n\t\\]*"
+"[^"\r\n\\]*"
 ```
 ### Valid Escape Sequences
 The valid escape sequences in a string literal are `\"` `\r` `\n` `\t` and `\\`.